mabelvj/doc.scrapinghub.com/scrapy-cloud-write-entrypoint.rst

 .. warning::

-    It's recommended to use named pipe as the only way to produce log messages.
-Due to the way data is sent between processes it not possible to maintain order of messages coming from different sources (named pipe, stdout, stderr).
-For example consider 2 lines -- first line is sent to stdout, then shortly afterwards another line is sent to stderr.
-It's possible that on the receiving side line from stderr is received first and line for stdout is received afterwards.
-For high volumes of logs this can lead to confusing results, so it's highly recommended to use only named pipe -- this will both guarantee the best performance and guarantee that logs are received in exactly the same order they were sent.
+    Even though you can write log messages by printing them to stdout and stderr, we recommend you to use the named pipe and ``LOG`` message instead.
+Due to the way data is sent between processes, it is not possible to maintain the order of the messages coming from different sources (named pipe, stdout, stderr).
+Exclusive usaged of the named pipe will both give the best performance and guarantee that messages are received in exactly the same order they were sent.

 How to build compatible scraper